-Writing can seem like an overwhelming task for any marketer.
-Adding structure to your thoughts and presenting them in a way people enjoy makes for good content writing.
-As content marketing becomes the most important marketing skill to have, creating content has suddenly taken the front seat.
-It is THE quality that any good marketer needs to possess to be successful at his job.
+Content writing may seem like an overwhelming task to a content marketer.
+Adding structure to your thoughts and presenting them in a way that makes people enjoy the write-up makes for good content writing skills.
+As content marketing becomes one of the most important marketing verticals in the digital era, creating valuable content has suddenly acquired the front seat.
+Content writing is THE skill that a good marketer needs to possess to be successful at his job.

-Let’s look at a few tips before going on to understand the three most important stages of writing.
+Let’s have a look at some important content writing tips during the three most important stages of content writing:

-This step is significant when writing for a brand, client or person.
-When writing for your own blog it’s easy to explore new structures.
-When content writing for others, you are expected to encapsulate the voice and design of the brand.
+This step is quite significant when writing for a brand, a client, or a person.
+It’s easy to explore new content writing structures when writing for your own blog, as you are free to experiment.
+But when writing for others, you are expected to precisely encapsulate the tone of voice and the design theme of the brand/ client.

-Read a few samples of their pre-existing work before you sit down to write for them.
-This process will ensure that you are tuning to the same frequency.
+It is a good practice to read a few writing samples of your client’s pre-existing work before you sit down to create new writeups for them.
+This process will ensure that you are finetuning yourself with the same writing style.

-Reading is the first step to writing.
-Spend a lot of time reading books, newspapers and reliable blogs.
+Reading is the first prerequisite to writing.
+Spend a lot of time reading books, newspapers, and reliable blogs.
 When you read the work of others, you subconsciously learn sentence structures and writing formats.
-This practice is equivalent to going for a run to keep your fitness levels high.
+This practice is quite similar to running to build your stamina and increase your fitness level.

-Hereafter, make mental (or written) notes of the work that you find creditworthy.
-When you find an article that is too good to stop reading, dissect this work to see what makes it so attractive.
-Another way to find your voice is to slightly emulate the style of writers you like.
-While this is not the ideal way to create a voice, this will help you to carve out your own in a few weeks.
+While reading, make mental (or written) notes of the work that you find creditworthy.
+When you find an article that is too good to stop reading, dissect it into a basic structure and see what makes it so attractive.
+Another way to find your voice is to emulate the style of writers you like slightly.
+While this is not the ideal way to build a voice, it will help you find your niche in a few weeks.

 - Use a split-screen on your computer or phone to make notes as you read exciting points during your research.
 This will act as the outline of your work (discussed below).